 What’s the difference between ROW_NUMBER, RANK, and DENSE_RANK?

 ROW_NUMBER assigns a unique number to each row.
 RANK assigns the same rank to ties and may skip ranks after a tie.
 DENSE_RANK also assigns the same rank to ties but does not skip ranks, producing a continuous sequence.
-How to create an sql server with html in eclipse the ultimate guide: Build Database-Driven HTML Apps in Eclipse
+The ultimate guide to understanding server name or address in vpn: Server Names, IP Addresses, and How They Work 2026

 Can I use ROW_NUMBER without PARTITION BY?